janwilmake/markdownbrowser/markdownbrowser/SPEC.md

   - How to handle `Link` response headers?
   - How to do login properly for 401 content? either allow opening popup with real website, or send this to human (e.g. to phone).
 Probably: Keep auth profiles on backend.
 Ability to login the browser to an X account, then set profiles.
 Browser should have ability to see login is available
-  - Can this somehow be served as MCP UI as well? that'd make it a very interesting innovation!!!
-Could be shown as pip to see what the LLM has ingested.
   - Imagine we'd support stream rendering results too!
 This'd be crazy cool for LLM outputs.
 We'd just need a slightly altered way of typing in urls.